lucademenego99/icp-bundle/README.md

 ## Mentions

 The typescript plugin included in `src/modules/` has been taken from [prisma/text-editors](https://github.com/prisma/text-editors), as well as `scripts/build-types.mjs`, and they mainly allow us to do spell checking on typescript code.

+In order to run python code directly in the browser [Pyodide](https://pyodide.org/en/stable/) has been used.